heyacherry/ScreenshotToR2/README.md

 ## ScreenshotToR2-Node-Crawler

-ScreenshotToR2 is a lambda NodeJS function designed to crawl info and capture screenshots of an array of URLs and upload them to Cloudflare R2 in a few minutes.
+ScreenshotToR2 is a lambda NodeJS crawler designed to collect info and capture screenshots of an array of URLs and upload them to Cloudflare R2 in a few minutes.

 ### 🚀 Features
 - **URL Accessibility Check**: Test if the input URL is still accessible.